ansibleguy/ansibleguy/README.md

   I can't tell how often I came across a tool with a nice feature-set but could not use it as of the lack of good documentation!

+* Transparency is key when getting to know a role.

-* Examples (*config => result*) are very vital as not everybody wants to run the role to see what it actually does do.
+  Examples (*config => result*) are very vital for this.

+  Not everybody wants to run the role to see what it actually does do.

 #### 🔐	Security